 Hyperflexion or hyperextension (when the knee is forced out of its normal range of motion) will typically cause a knee strain.
-Hyperflexion and hyperextension can occur during sports or during high-impact incidents, like a motor vehicle accident when muscles, like the patellar tendon, surrounding the knee are stretched, causing a strain.
+Hyperflexion and hyperextension can occur during sports or high-impact incidents, like a motor vehicle accident, when muscles surrounding the knee, like the patellar tendon, are stretched, causing a strain.
 This strain leads to pain outside of the knee joint and can cause dysfunction of the normal range of motion of the knee.

-Knee bursitis occurs when a bursa, a fluid filled pouch within the knee, is irritated, inflamed, or infected.
-Bursas act as a kind of shock absorber and reduce friction between muscles and tendons around the joints.
+Knee bursitis occurs when a bursa, a fluid-filled pouch within the knee, is irritated, inflamed, or infected.
+Bursas act as a shock absorber and reduce friction between muscles and tendons around the joints.
 There are two main bursas in the knee.
-Knee bursitis may occur as a side effect to arthritis, a result of a blow to the knee, frequent and sustained pressure, or a bacterial infection of the bursa.
+Knee bursitis may occur as a side effect of arthritis, a result of a blow to the knee, frequent and sustained pressure, or a bacterial infection of the bursa.

-Knee fractures are caused by direct blows to the bones of the knee.
+Direct blows to the bones of the knee cause knee fractures.
 The patella may crack when a person suffers a severe fall, landing directly on the knee.
 In this case, the patella may crack due to the force of the fall.

-Most people suffering from knee pain will be advised to visit a physical therapist.
-Post-operative patients visit the physical therapist, as well as patients for which surgery is not an option.
-A physical therapist will lead a patient through a variety of exercises designed to strengthen and stretch the muscles surrounding the knee.
-This will allow the patient to exercise strengthened movement of the leg and the knee to help prevent further injury.
+Most knee pain patients will be advised to visit a physical therapist.
+Post-operative patients visit the physical therapist and patients for whom surgery is not an option.
+A physical therapist will lead a patient through various exercises designed to strengthen and stretch the muscles surrounding the knee.
+This will allow the patient to exercise strengthened leg and knee movement to help prevent further injury.